inko-lang/inko/docs/source/getting-started/io.md

 [`INKO_NETPOLL_THREADS`](../../guides/scaling/#environment-variables)
 environment variable.

-Sockets are provided by the module `std::net::socket`.
+Sockets are provided by the module `std.net.socket`.
 The following socket types exist in this module:

 - `Socket`: a low-level IPv4/IPv6 socket.
 You probably don't want to use this